-There are several race meetings during the year in Cheltenham, but the main one is the Cheltenham Festival Races in March, during which the famous Cheltenham Gold Cup takes place.
+There are several annual race meetings held at Cheltenham Racecourse, the highlight being the Cheltenham Festival in March, when the world-famous Cheltenham Gold Cup takes place.

-The Promenade Apartment is within walking distance of the race course.
-Unfortunately, I am booked up for this week until 2019.
+While 24 The Promenade is within walking distance of the Cheltenham Racecourse, you’ll need to plan ahead – the apartment is already booked for Gold Cup week until 2019.

-Cheltenham became famous originally because of the waters - hence Cheltenham Spa.
-It was believed that they had unique healing properties.
-Huge numbers flocked to the town, and numerous spas and entertainment centres were built to cater for their needs.
+Cheltenham became famous originally because of its waters, which were believed to have great healing powers – hence the name, Cheltenham Spa.
+Visitors flocked to the town, and numerous spas and entertainment centres were built to cater for their needs.

 The Sandford Park Lido

-Today, the Lido is one of my favourite places to visit.
-Fifty meters long and ten lanes wide, it makes an impressive sight, and the landscaped areas and café, make it the perfect place to combine exercise and relaxation.
+Fifty meters long and ten lanes wide, the pool holds 500,000 gallons of water, heated to 21 degrees centigrade, and its landscaped areas and café make it the perfect place to combine exercise and relaxation.

 The Neptune Fountain.

-Situated on the Promenade, the Neptune Fountain was copied from the work by Bartolomeo Ammannati (1563–1565) in Florence, Italy where it resides in the Piazza della Signoria, in front of the Palazzo Vecchio.
+Situated on Cheltenham Promenade, the Neptune Fountain was copied from the work by Bartolomeo Ammannati in Florence, where it resides in the Piazza della Signoria, in front of the Palazzo Vecchio.

-It was commissioned on the occasion of the wedding of Francesco I de' Medici with Grand Duchess Johanna of Austria in 1565.
+Cheltenham’s statue was commissioned to mark the wedding of Francesco I de' Medici with Grand Duchess Johanna of Austria in 1565.

-Edward Wilson was a polar explorer, natural historian, painter and ornithologist.
-He gained a 1st Class Honours degree from Cambridge and accompanied Scott on his ill-fated attempt to reach to South Pole in 1912.
+The venue is named after Edward Wilson a polar explorer, natural historian, painter and ornithologist who accompanied Scott on his ill-fated attempt to reach to South Pole in 1912.

 Eating Out in Cheltenham